syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-identify-the-docking-window-which-is-currently-being-closed.md

 ---
 layout: post
-title: How to identify the docking window which is currently being closed
+title: How to identify the docking window which is currently being closed | WindowsForms | Syncfusion
 description: How to identify the docking window which is currently being closed
 platform: WindowsForms
 control: DockingManager